Choosing safe baby furniture

 - Read the manufacturer’s instructions and warning labels to ensure you have the right gate for your needs.

 - Note that gates that open are more practical than barriers you have to step over.
 They’re also safer.

-- Look for a model that can be opened by a foot pedal.
+- Look for a model that you can open with a foot pedal.
 You should need to use reasonable force to open the gate, or the gate should need at least two separate actions to open it.